nss-nightclass-projects/exercise-vault/JS_code-maker-breaker.md

 * Cards should be by feature
 * Each card should have its own branch and follow the correct git branching process
 * Re-usable functions
-* Functinos follow single responsibility principle
+* Functions follow single responsibility principle
 * Clean code - proper indentation, comments as needed, no console.logs after merging

 Resources